cdnpkg/cdnpkg.com/README.md

 # What is CDNPKG ?

 To say it very simply: CDNPKG is like a search engine for web assets: css, js and other usefull resource for web developers.

+For the why and the how, check it here: https://www.cdnpkg.com